Army Aviation

 Staying calm and focused in all weather conditions when operating aircraft.

-A TOP
+A Top

 Aviation roles for all skill sets